Bernt Notke: Appraisal

 Notke is widely recognised as an accomplished artist.
 He has been described as "one of the most important artists in eastern Germany and the surrounding area during the 15th century" and "one of the most important late Gothic artists in northern Europe".
 Philippe Dollinger states that if there is any artist who can be called "Hanseatic", it is Notke.
-It has been said that he was the only artist in northern Germany who can be compared with the astonishing artistic developments in the south of the country, and at the same time that he is the foremost representative of late Gothic art in the Baltic region. calls him one of the greatest late Gothic artists in Europe and considers especially the Saint George and the Dragon in Stockholm and the triumphal cross in Lübeck to be among the masterpieces of European sculpture.
+It has been said that he was the only artist in northern Germany who can be compared with the astonishing artistic developments in the south of the country, and at the same time that he is the foremost representative of late Gothic art in the Baltic region.
+Jan Svanberg calls him one of the greatest late Gothic artists in Europe and considers especially the Saint George and the Dragon in Stockholm and the triumphal cross in Lübeck to be among the masterpieces of European sculpture.
 Others note his "forceful personality" and compares Notke to a "North German antipode to Veit Stoss, both as a producer of altarpieces and as a personality".
 Still others have been less exuberant in their praise and he has also been called "a routine producer of altarpieces".

 As noted above, Bernt Notke directly or indirectly influenced the evolution of art in the Baltic region, and influences derived from Notke can be seen in works of art as far south as Lüneburg (where a Danse Macabre by Hans Espenrad is considered a direct influence from Notke).
 At least two of his pupils are known by name, Heinrich Wylsynck (also known as Hynryk Wylsynck, fl. c.
 1483, died 1533) and Henning van der Heide (c.
 1460 – 1521).
 Henning van der Heide is recognised as his most accomplished follower.